Ask Ella: How do I know if the morning after pill has worked?

 After the Morning After

 If you have unprotected sex, and do not want to get pregnant, ‘risking it’ isn’t a good idea.
 If you take ellaOne within 24 hours of having unprotected sex your chances of getting pregnant decrease to just 9 in 1000.

 Have you ever taken the morning after pill and wished you knew more about it?
-Visit My Morning After Stories to share your experience with us and join a community of women breaking this taboo.
+Share your experience below and join a community of women breaking this taboo.